 10. Try the Armenian food

 The base ingredients of Armenian cuisine are lamb, eggplant, and lavash.
 Lavash is a soft, thin, unleavened flatbread made in a cylindrical clay oven called tandoor.
 This bread is typical in the south Caucasus region, Armenia, Azerbaijan, Turkey, and Iran.
-“The preparation, meaning, and appearance of traditional bread as an expression of culture in Armenia” is inscribed in the UNESCO’S intangible cultural heritage.
+“The preparation, meaning, and appearance of traditional bread as an expression of culture in Armenia” is inscribed in UNESCO’S intangible cultural heritage.

 Armenian cuisine was influenced by European and Levantine (the region in Eastern Mediterranean) cuisine.
-The most traditional dishes are Harissa (porridge made of wheat and meat), Khash (slow-cooked meat or lamb) and Dolma (minced meat wrapped in grape leaves).
-But, our favorite dishes where dolma, Zhingyalov hats, and khorovats.
+The most traditional dishes are Harissa (porridge made of wheat and meat), Khash (slow-cooked meat or lamb), and Dolma (minced meat wrapped in grape leaves).
+But, our favorite dishes were dolma, Zhingyalov hats, and khorovats.
 Although it is very cheap to eat in Armenia, it is a bit difficult to find places to eat on the go.
 At least when compared with its neighbor Georgia.

 Besides the food, Armenia has a strong tradition of wine.
 It is known as the cradle of winemaking.
-We aren’t appreciators but for those who love good wine, Armenia has plenty and good, as has Georgia.
+We aren’t appreciators but for those who love good wine, Armenia has plenty good, as has Georgia.

 Our Recommended Armenia Travel Guide Books